HIRO-group/HIRO-group.github.io/_posts/research/2020-04-01-non-prehensile-manipulation.md

 ## Skill Modeling

-Realistic robot applications might expect the robot to operate in dense clutter, in presence of occlusions, or in ungraspable configurations---for example, if the target object is too large or too heavy, or if it is in a pose that is not directly reachable by the end-effector.
-In such situations, it is beneficial to complement the robot's skillset with NPM primitives.
+For robots to operate efficiently in the real world, it is expected from them to be capable to operate in dense clutter, in presence of occlusions, or in hard to grasp configurations.
+Additionally, at times grasping might not be possible at all---for example, if the target object is too large or too heavy, or if it is in a pose that is not directly reachable by the end-effector.
+In such situations, it is beneficial to complement the robot's skillset with non-prehensive manipulation primitives.

-Poking is a fundamental NPM primitive wherein ---
-1. a robot end-effector applies an instantaneous force to an object of interest to set the object in translational and rotational motion (*impact* phase), and
-2. the object eventually slows down and comes to rest due to Coulomb friction (*free-sliding* phase).
+Poking is a fundamental NPM primitive wherein: i) a robot end-effector applies an instantaneous force to an object of interest to set the object in translational and rotational motion (*impact* phase), and ii) the object eventually slows down and comes to rest due to Coulomb friction (*free-sliding* phase).

 These two phases of poking can be modeled individually and solved in reverse to build an analytical physics model for poking manipulation.
 Given an object's current and desired poses, we can determine the object's initial translational and angular velocities at impact, which then (through a heuristic-based approach) determines the end-effector velocity necessary to achieve the desired object velocities.

 Our current work models poking manipulation as a skill and as a failure recovery mechanism.
-Specifically, we focus on developing a simple yet effective analytical model for poking that **captures essential characteristics of the dynamics of an object through elementary physics principles**.
+Specifically, we focus on developing a simple yet effective analytical model for poking that captures essential characteristics of the dynamics of an object **through elementary physics principles**.
 The **proposed model is independent of object geometry and mass distribution**, and it is **readily available for use with unfamiliar objects** in that it does not require training data.

 ## Multimodal Motion Planning